mdr78/mdr78.github.io/_posts/2021-11-12-fosdem-2022-network-devroom-cfp.md

 If your talk is accepted, the deadline to upload your slides and a pre-recorded
 version of your talk is Friday 28th January.
 FOSDEM will be held on the weekend
-of February 5th & 6th, 2022 and the Network devroom will take place on TBD.
+of February 5th & 6th, 2022 and the Network devroom will take place on the 5th
+February.

 Please also join the devroom’s mailing list, which is the official communication
 channel for the devroom: